AngeHell47/PLZA-Pokedex-Editor/README.md

 ---

 ## What's this?
-This is a simple tool that lets you edit your Pokedex data directly from your Pokémon Legends: ZA save file.
+While waiting for the PKHex update, this is a simple tool that lets you edit your Pokedex data directly from your Pokémon Legends: ZA save file.
 You can mark Pokémon as captured, battled, or shiny, then save your changes back into the game.

 ## Dependencies